 Next, make a baking soda mixture of three parts baking soda and one part water until it's a thin paste.
 The alkaline properties of baking soda make it effective in lifting stains.
 Pour the baking soda mixture on the stain and allow it to dry.

 After it’s completely dry, vacuum the area thoroughly.

 It’s time to make another solution.
-The measurements don’t need to be exact, but an effective cleaning solution includes one cup of water, half a cup of hydrogen peroxide, one teaspoon of dish soap, and half a cup of vinegar.
+The measurements don’t need to be exact, but an effective cleaning solution includes one cup of water, half a cup of hydrogen peroxide, one teaspoon of dish soap, and half a cup of white vinegar.
 The vinegar will help to neutralize any red pigment left behind.
 While hydrogen peroxide can be used as a bleaching agent, it shouldn’t discolor most carpets.
 If you’re unsure, test it on a small, hidden section.

 When you pour the cleaning solution on the stain, it will bubble up.
 Let it absorb for a few minutes and blot it clean with a clean sponge.